 The demand for school places changes over time - this document is considered to be 'live' and, as such, will require regular updates.
 It sets out where the council currently thinks there will be a need to provide more school places and if there may be a need to provide fewer places over the next ten years.
-Increases in demand can lead to the creation of a new school or the expansion of schools, whereas decreases in demand can lead to a reduction in school provision.
+Increases in demand can lead to the creation of a new school or the expansion of schools, whereas decreases in demand can lead to a reduction in school provision; which needs to be managed very carefully.

-Predicting school demand is a complex task because where children go to school involves a range of different and often conflicting factors, and as a result planning for school places is based on probabilities, not certainties.
+Predicting school demand is a complex task because where children go to school involves a range of different and often conflicting factors and, as a result, planning for school places is based on probabilities, not certainties.
 This means that while projections may be made from robust calculations, they do not offer any guarantees.